viwsliu/exia-labs-website/README.md

 ### Home
 ### Products
 - Blue
+- Keystone
 - Viktor
 - Recon
 - Soraka

-Product info loaded from respective JSON in '/data'
+Product info loaded from JSON in '/data'

 ### About
-- Mission statement (i.e "Equipping warfighters to dominate the future battlefield" or "Empowering warfighters with unmatched capability")
-- Impact
 - Team
 - Backers

-Team and Backers are loaded from respective JSON in '/data'
+Team and Backers loaded from JSON in '/data'

 ### Blog (External link)